bruor/Apollo_m3u_to_strm/readme.md

 I would recommend starting with Movies and 1 TV URL, get those added to your library and then add 1 URL per day to be processed.
 As of writing this, their VOD library contains 12,025 movies and 2154 TV series totaling 115,721 episodes.

+#Caution, on my system this script seems to consume around 400MB of ram while running due to the size of the VOD library.

 #setup/run without modifying anything.
 You're going to need to install a few modules for the script to run.
 Assuming you're on Ubuntu, install pip first, then: